KandorApp/esprezzo-core/README-4-Blockchain.md

-# Core Ledger
+# Core Ledger / UTXO Overview

-# Pay to Public Key Hash or "Pay to EZP Address"

-## Definitions

-In a bitcoin transaction, the “Public Key Hash” is synonymous to a “bitcoin address”.
-(A bitcoin address is derived from a the hash of your public key for the technically minded).
+In a transaction, the “Public Key Hash” is synonymous to a “EZP address”.
+(An address is derived from a the hash of your public key).

 P2PKH is therefore an instruction on the blockchain to transfer ownership from the current owner to the new owner of the bitcoin address.